The Next.js App Bundles

 /_next/static/development/pages/index.js(96 LOC)/_next/static/development/pages/_app.js(5900 LOC)/_next/static/runtime/webpack.js(939 LOC)/_next/static/runtime/main.js(12k LOC)

-This tells the browser to start loading those files as soon as possible, before the normal rendering flow starts.
-Without those, scripts would be loaded with an additional delay and this improves the page loading performance.
+The preload hint tells the browser to start downloading those files as soon as possible, before the normal rendering flow reaches the script tags at the end of the body.
+This improves the page loading performance.

 Then those 4 files are loaded at the end of the body, along with /_next/static/development/dll/dll_01ec57fc9b90d43b98a8.js (31k LOC), and a JSON snippet that sets some defaults for the page data: